Download the Curbside Collection App

 North Cowichan's Highway Use Bylaw requires that all residents and businesses are responsible for removing snow and ice from sidewalks that border their property within 48 hours of snowfall (this is 48 hours from the time it begins to accumulate).
 Shoveled snow and ice must be placed within the confines of your property, not on the street.

-This is important to ensure pedestrians can safely get to their destination – in particular, people with limited mobility such as the elderly and disabled, those who use motorized scooters, or mothers with strollers.
+This is important to ensure pedestrians can safely get to their destination – in particular, people with limited mobility such as the elderly and disabled, those who use motorized scooters, or parents with strollers.
 A fine of $100 may be issued to those who don’t comply with the bylaw.

 This is a continuing obligation.
 Snow and ice must be re-cleared as it re-accumulates.